 What is a Statement of Purpose?

-Every residential centre has to have a written Statement of Purpose available to residents and their representatives which describes -
+Every residential centre must have a written Statement of Purpose available to residents and their representatives which describes –

 The arrangements in place –

 - For contact between residents and their relatives, their friends, their representatives, and their local community.

 - For residents to access education, training, or work.

 - For residents to access social and leisure activities.

 - For residents to attend religious services of their choice.